 Your next stop is the Tibetan Refugee Camp, established as a centre for those who had fled Tibet with the Dalai Lama after the Chinese invasion.
 This self-help centre has been developed as a workshop for the manufacture of handicrafts.
 (B,D)

-Continuing on, explore Rabdentse which was the second capital of the former kingdom of Sikkim from 1670 to 1814.
-The capital city was destroyed by the invading Gurkha army, leaving only ruins of the palace and chortens which once stood here.
+Next, you will explore Rabdentse, the second capital of the former kingdom of Sikkim, from 1670 to 1814.
+The invading Gurkha army destroyed the capital city, leaving only ruins of the palace and chortens that once stood here.
 (B,D)

 Another morning drive today as you head towards Gangtok, visiting Tashiding Monastery on the way.
 Located on top of a hill, rising between the Rathong chu and the Rangeet River, the views from this Buddhist monastery are truly spectacular.
 (B,D)